 As children Nick (Tony Lo Bianco - Lucky Day), Alicia (Lainie Kazan - Tempted) and Johnny (Chuck Shamata) were all friends, in fact Nick and Alicia started dating.
-But when Nick enlisted and went off to fight in the war something happened, a letter containing a proposal and engagement ring got lost in the mail and ever since then the two families have been in a feud, refusing to speak and Alicia settling down with Johnny instead.
+But when Nick enlisted and went off to fight in the war something happened, a letter containing a proposal and an engagement ring got lost in the mail and ever since then the two families have been in a feud, refusing to speak and Alicia ended up with Johnny instead.
 Now 40 years after the feud started Alicia's daughter, Sara (Patricia Heaton - The Goodbye Girl), and her investment banker boyfriend, Brian (David Hunt), want to buy Nick's vineyard but the feud makes it incredibly difficult.
 And to make matters even more complicated there is Nick's nephew, Tony (Vincent Spano - The Rats), who had always shunned commitment but falls for Sara.

 Do you like romantic comedies which feature stereotypical Italian characters, then the chances are you will enjoy "The Engagement Ring".
 It may be set in California but "The Engagement Ring" features beautiful vineyards, a beautiful but typical Italian soundtrack and a collection of characters that are 100% Italian stereotypes but are entertaining for being so.
 It is also a made for TV movie but don't let that put you off because the cast which includes Patricia Heaton, Vincent Spano and Lainie Kazan all deliver entertaining performances in this predictable but fun romantic comedy.